ifwe/bruce/doc/detailed_config.md

 * `--protocol_version VERSION`: This specifies the protocol version to use when communicating with Kafka, as specified [here](https://cwiki.apache.org/confluence/display/KAFKA/A+Guide+To+The+Kafka+Protocol).
 Currently 0 is the only allowed value.
+Note: There should actually be two separate options: a metadata protocol version and a producer protocol version, since Kafka versions these parts of the protocol separately.
+Some minor refactoring needs to be done to make Bruce behave in this manner.
 * `--status_port PORT`: This specifies the port Bruce uses for its web interface.
 The default value is 9090.
 * `--max_input_msg_size N`: This specifies the maximum input message size in